justjanne/powerline-go/README.md

   -error int
         Exit code of previously executed command -max-width int
         Maximum width of the shell that the prompt may use, in percent.
+Setting this to 0 disables the shrinking subsystem.
         (default 50)
   -mode string
         The characters used to make separators between segments.